 Maybe I should be calling this article “How I Afford to Travel”, since everyone has different circumstances financially and other obligations.
 I can’t really tell you how you can afford to travel this vast and interesting world of ours.
 I can, however, tell you how I make it work, and hopefully provide some tips for making travel a possibility for you.
 I think everyone should get out of their comfort zone and see at least one part of the world far from where they live.
 I think travel experience broadens the mind and provides perspective.
 If nothing else, you gain some new skills from the experience and a better understanding of how diverse and complex this planet is.

 Unfortunately, there are a lot of people out there that don’t venture out of their comfort zone.
-Some have no interest to go abroad even for a long weekend, opting to sit in their living rooms watching TV and scrolling through social media feeds on their phones.
+Some have no interest to go abroad, opting to sit in their living rooms watching TV and scrolling through social media feeds on their phones.
 Others want to travel, but are under the misconception that it is too expensive.
 For the latter (those of you who have a pulse), and those of you who may have been somewhere once or twice and would like to travel more often, this post is for you.

 How I (We) Afford Travel:

 Let me start by making a few things clear.
 I am not one of those people that sold all their belongings and started an adventure across the globe (as tempting as that is).
 I’m not a “nomad.”
-I am not independently wealthy, nor do I come from a filthy rich family.
-Until very recently (updated January 2018), I had outstanding college loans, credit card bills, and a mortgage.
+I am not independently wealthy, nor do I come from a filthy rich family, or have a trust fund.
+Until recently, I had outstanding college loans, high credit card bills, and a mortgage.
 So, how on earth can I afford to travel internationally a couple times a year?
 Frankly, the financial particulars of how much my wife and I make and all that are no one’s business, but here is my list of ways we save money and afford to travel.

 Mainly, I license images through a few reputable and well-known stock agencies, or picture libraries as they are also known (including Robert Harding, Getty, and Alamy).
 I’ve licensed images for editorial and commercial use to buyers all over the world.